JustinLove/junkyard_biome/README.md

 ### Available Tasks

+- copy:static - copy static files into mods files for publishing
 - copy:mod - copy the mod files into server_mods
+- copy:modinfo - repo is configured for client, this makes the server modinfo
+- clean - remove the mods pa directory and server instance to avoid leftover files
-- proc:adv_comfab - Proc: read one or more files from PA and munge into one in the mod.
-Example is a reduced cost adv. fabrication bot
+- proc - read one or more files from PA and munge into one in the mod.
-- proc:antinuke - restore the builtin first antinuke.
+- jsonlint - verify file syntax
-- default: proc, copy:mod
+- client - copy:static, proc, jsonlint
+- server - copy:mod, copy:modinfo
+- default - client